Fred Ward, of ‘Tremors’ and ‘The Right Stuff,’ dies at 79

 (NEXSTAR) – Actor Fred Ward, whose credits include “Tremors,” “Escape From Alcatraz” and “The Right Stuff,” has passed away at the age of 79, his publicist confirmed.

-Ward died on May 8, according to a statement provided to The Hollywood Reporter, though no cause of death was disclosed.
+Ward died on May 8, according to a statement provided by his publicist Ron Hoffman, though no cause of death was disclosed.
 He is survived by his wife and son.

 Ward’s film and television career spanned five decades, with roles in everything from historical dramas to goofball comedies and creature features.